A Tree Sperner Lemma: A KKM Theorem for Cycles

 Now, since there are two paths connecting any two distinct vertices in a cycle, we must slightly alter our definition of KKM cover for trees, but we want to do so in a way consistent with our definition for trees.

 With this in mind, let $C_n$ be a cycle with $n$ vertices $V=\{v_1,v_2,\dots , v_n\}$.
-A {\em KKM cover} of $C_n$ is a family of sets $\D = \{D_v : v \in V \}$ such that the following conditions hold: \begin{itemize} \item each $D_v$ is closed, \item each $v \in D_v$, and \item for all $v, w \in V$, {\em at least one of the paths} between $v$ and $w$ is contained in $D_v \cup D_w$. \end{itemize} This new path-covering property generalizes the corresponding property for trees.
+A {\em KKM cover} of the cycle $C_n$ is a family of closed sets $\D = \{D_v : v \in V \}$ such that the following conditions hold: \begin{itemize} \item each $v \in D_v$, and \item for all $v, w \in V$, {\em at least one of the paths} between $v$ and $w$ is contained in $D_v \cup D_w$. \end{itemize} This new path-covering property generalizes the corresponding property for trees.
 We can now state the main theorem of this section.